ByConity/ByConity/README.md

 ByConity is built on top of [ClickHouse](https://github.com/ClickHouse/ClickHouse).
 We appreciate the excellent work of the ClickHouse team.

 ## Build ByConity
+The easiest way to build ByConity is built in [docker](https://github.com/ByConity/ByConity/tree/master/docker/builder)

-ByConity can be built the following operating systems:
+It can also be built the following operating systems:

 - Linux